 Built by Romanian dictator Nicolae Ceausescu, the parliament was constructed over a thirteen-year period from 1985 to 1997.
 When much of Bucharest was facing poverty, the Palace of the Parliament took 20,000 workers and almost a 1000 architects to install the stunning marble and steel designs along with the gilded facade, much of which was taken from buildings in the Old Town.

 Construction was never fully completed, however today you can take a tour of the immense parliament now home to a small part of the country’s administration.
 The National Museum of Contemporary Art is also within the parliamentary building.
-Skip the line and enter the palace without worry with this ticket.
+Skip the line and enter the palace by booking online.

 Stroll the length of Calea Victoriei